INRIA/awesome-open-science-software/README.md

 Artifact review and evaluations ([edit to add one](https://github.com/INRIA/awesome-open-science-software/edit/gh-pages/README.md)):

-* [Artifact evaluation](http://www.artifact-eval.org/) (maintained by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/)) discusses availability of experimental data and reproducibility of experiments.
+* [Artifact evaluation (artifact-eval.org)](http://www.artifact-eval.org/) (maintained by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/)) discusses availability of experimental data and reproducibility of experiments.
 * [Artifact Evaluation at ISSTA'16](https://issta2016.cispa.saarland/artifact-evaluation/).
+* [The Reproducible Science Project (reproduciblescience.org)](https://reproduciblescience.org/) is a joint-project by New York University, the University of California, Berkeley and the University of Washington to promote open-science.

 Papers ([edit to add one](https://github.com/INRIA/awesome-open-science-software/edit/gh-pages/README.md)):